Short & Sweet

 (You can learn more about my systems work here).

-By 2004, I had written my first two books and received my doctorate in education from Harvard.
-I began working as a systems educator, helping people of all ages to “think about systems.”
-That means that you don’t just think about the parts of the problem, but try to figure out how the parts all work together to produce the results you see.
-It’s a good day when I can work with young people to discover their own natural understanding of living systems, sometime through my stories or through hands-on activities, board games, really good website content, puppet shows, museum exhibits, computer games and simulations and hopefully soon, television shows.
+After seven years (I loved every minute, well, almost every minute), I received my doctorate in education from Harvard and began working as a systems educator, helping Fortune 500 companies, city government officials, nonprofit leaders and people of all ages to “think about systems.”
+That means not focusing on the parts of an issue or challenge, but looking at how the parts all work together to produce the results you see.
+I especially like working with young people to discover their own natural understanding of living systems, through stories or through experiential games, board games, really good website content, puppet shows, museum exhibits, computer games and simulations and hopefully soon, television shows.